realA10001986/Flux-Capacitor/README.md

 The timer can be set to 0 (which disables it; WiFi is never switched off; this is the default), or 10-99 minutes.

-After WiFi has been switched off due to timer expiration, it can be re-enabled by entering *77 followed by OK, in which case the timers are restarted (ie WiFi is again switched off after timer expiration).
+After WiFi has been switched off due to timer expiration, it can be re-enabled by entering *77ok, in which case the timers are restarted (ie WiFi is again switched off after timer expiration).

 > This command is also used to trigger a re-connection attempt in case your configured WiFi network was not available when the FC was trying to connect, see [here](#home-setup-with-a-pre-existing-local-wifi-network).